adrtod/rchallenge/README.md

 Further documentation is available in the [Reference manual](http://adrtod.github.io/challenge).

-Please report bugs, troubles or discussions on the [Issues tracker](https://github.com/adrtod/challenge/issues).
+Please report bugs, troubles or discussions on the [Issues](https://github.com/adrtod/challenge/issues) tracker.
 Any contribution to improve the package is welcome.

 ### Installation
-Install the latest version of the R package from [Github](https://github.com/adrtod/challenge)
+Install the latest version of the R package from [GitHub](https://github.com/adrtod/challenge)
 ```r
 # install.packages("devtools")
 devtools::install_github("adrtod/challenge")